CESSProject/doc-v2/cess-miners/storage-miner/running.md

 - If a staker payment account is provided, for testnet, the pledged space (answer to the **Enter cess storage space**) is **round up** to the closest TB unit and that amount multiply with 4,000 amount of TCESS will be locked as a miner deposit.
 - If a staker payment account is not provided, then the signature account will be used as the staking account.
 If the staking account different from signature account is provided, can only [increase stake in block browser manually](https://docs.cess.network/core/storage-miner/troubleshooting).
-- Default TEE worker endpoints for the chain will be used if you don't provide any TEE worker endpoints.
+- Default TEE Node endpoints for the chain will be used if you don't provide any TEE Node endpoints.
 This doesn't affect your reward as a storage miner.

 Start CESS storage node